Get to Know Revenue

 - The Special Investigations Section, which detects, investigates and seeks prosecution of tax-related fraud.

-The Department’s Processing Division handles approximately 1.15 million checks and 5.8 million documents, including vehicle titles, vehicle registrations and tax returns, annually.
+The departments Processing Division handles hundreds of millions of dollars and millions of documents including vehicle titles, vehicle registrations, and tax returns annually.
 This division also:

-- performs lockbox services for five other state agencies.
+- Performs lockbox services for three other state agencies, and